 In 2010, a total of 2.0 work-related accidents per million working hours occurred at BASF sites, representing a slight increase from the previous year (2009: 1.8).
 Compared with 2002, the lost-time injury rate declined by 39%.
 Unfortunately, there were a total of four fatal accidents among BASF employees and employees of our contractors in 2010.
 In Spain, one BASF employee died after falling from a roof.
 The further safety precautions necessary for this particular type of work are being communicated throughout the Group.
 There were three fatal accidents involving contractors doing work preparation on the construction sites for the OPAL pipeline (Baltic Sea Pipeline Link).
 For contractors, the number of occupational accidents decreased to 2.6 per million working hours in 2010 (2009: 2.7).
 Throughout the Group, we introduced new minimum requirements for occupational safety for contractors and improved the auditing process.

 Lost time injury rate per million working hours

 (reduction compared with baseline 2002: –39%)

 2 Figure differs from Report 2009 (1.7) as a result of intra-year correction due, for example, to changes in categorization.

 Health protection focus areas

-Our global health management serves to promote and protect the health and productivity of our employees.
-Worldwide standards for occupational medicine and health protection within BASF are specified in a Group Directive, which is implemented by a global network of experts.
-We regularly conduct occupational medical audits to monitor our performance.
-We measured the HPI – our new, extended indicator for global health management – for the first time in 2011.
-With an HPI of 0.86 in 2011, we have not yet been able to reach the ambitious goal of exceeding 0.9 each year.
+We promote and protect the health and performance of our employees with our global health management.
+Uniform standards for occupational medicine and health protection within BASF worldwide are laid out in a Group Directive, which is implemented by a global network of health experts.
+We regularly conduct occupational health audits to monitor our performance.